 For a landlord or building owner, few things are more frightening than a high-rise building fire.
-While you can’t guarantee that your building will never be affected by a fire, you can take proactive steps to reduce your risk and learn how to respond in the event of a fire.
+While you can’t guarantee that your hotel, motel, or apartment building will never be affected by a fire, you can take proactive steps to reduce your risk and learn how to respond in the event of a fire.

 In this post, we’ll discuss the statistics surrounding high-rise building fires, and what action to take in case of a fire event.